SkylineCommunications/dataminer-docs/release-notes/DataAggregator/DataAggregator_1.0.0.md

 The configured GQI queries can be used in one or more DataMiner jobs.

-Each job can execute an array of queries, each linked to a DataMiner System, so that it is possible to have a query can be for a specific DataMiner System.
+Each job can execute an array of queries, each linked to a DataMiner System, so that it is possible to have a query for a specific DataMiner System.

 The results of each query are added into one table, so that each job results in one table.